-Travel related expenses were higher compared to the comparative quarter by \$167,641, due to the Company's participation in various customer meetings, marketing and investor-related events, whereas travel was restricted in the comparative quarter of 2021.
+Travel-related expenses were higher compared to the comparative quarter by \$53,259 and higher by \$220,296 for the TFQ ended June 30, 2022, when compared to the comparative TFQ of 2021, due to the Company's participation in various customer meetings, marketing and investor-related events, whereas travel was restricted in the comparative periods of 2021.

-Over the trailing four quarters, development and marketing expenses remained relatively consistent at \$431,992, compared to 504,977 for the comparative period of 2020.
-For the TFQ ended March 31, 2022, rent expense increased by \$78,369 or 53% over 2021, primarily due to renting a new warehouse in Nigeria and renting office space in Kenya.
-These operations in Eastern and Western Africa positively impact our sales and customer outlook for that key market for Clear Blue.
-Professional fees, including legal, tax, and audit expenses, decreased by \$139,930, or 34% for the TFQ ended March 31, 2022, mainly due to lower audit fees compared to the comparative period.
+Over the trailing four quarters, development and marketing expenses remained relatively consistent at \$502,204, compared to \$499,084 for the comparative period of 2021.
+For the TFQ ended June 30, 2022, rent is higher by 89%, primarily due to renting a new warehouse in Nigeria and renting office space in Kenya.
+These operations in Eastern and Western Africa positively impact Clear Blue's sales and customer outlook for that key market for Clear Blue.

 Stock-based compensation expense results from applying the fair value method of accounting to issued stock options and warrants unless issued with the issuance of shares.
 The fair value at the grant date is estimated using the Black-Scholes option-pricing model, and the compensation cost is recognized on a straight-line basis over the expected vesting period of the associated stock options.
-During the three months period ended March 31, 2022, the Company issued 60,000 new stock options, which had an impact on stock-based compensation.
+During the TFQ ended June 30, 2022, the Company issued 1,847,590 new RSUs, which had an impact on stock-based compensation.